 The objective of this lab course is to give students a hands on experience in audio processing.
-The lab is organised as follows:
+The lab is organized as follows:

 The lab courses will be held weekly for each group and will be supervised by a member of the AudioLabs team.

 The Fourier transform, which is used to convert a time-dependent signal to a frequency-dependent signal, is one of the most important mathematical tools in audio signal processing.
 Applying the Fourier transform to local sections of an audio signal, one obtains the short-time Fourier transform (STFT).
 In this lab course, we study a discrete version of the STFT.
 To work with the discrete STFT in practice, one needs to correctly interpret the discrete time and frequency parameters.
 Using MATLAB, we compute a discrete STFT and visualize its magnitude in form of a spectrogram representation.
 Then, we derive from the STFT various audio features that are useful for analyzing music signals.
 In particular, we develop a log-frequency spectrogram, where the frequency axis is converted into an axis corresponding to musical pitches.
 From this, we derive a chroma representation, which is a useful tool for capturing harmonic information of music.

 This experiment is designed to give you a brief overview of the physiology of the production of speech.
 Moreover, it will give a descriptive introduction to the tools of speech coding, their functionality and their strengths but also their shortcomings.